 Uninstall Drivers and Scan Hardware Changes

-You have to select the right one according to your CPUs generation.
+You have to select the right one according to your CPU generation.
 If you are unsure about the generation or model, you can use tools like CPU-z to learn more about your CPU.
 This method is a manual method to install your CPU drivers.

-- Go to Device manager by searching it in the Windows search menu.
+- Go to Device Manager by searching it in the Windows search menu.

 - First, navigate to “Audio inputs and outputs.”

 - Select your previous driver and right-click on it to open the file.
-Here select “Uninstall” to remove the driver from the system.
+Here, select “Uninstall” to remove the driver from the system.

-- Now navigate to “Sound, Video and game controller” and locate the same driver after expanding the file.
+- Now navigate to “Sound, Video, and game controller” and locate the same driver after expanding the file.